-COBOL: The B 5900 COBOL 74 compiler is based on the ANSI 74 language and includes all the facilities of full American National Standard COBOL, including the Sort, Report Writer, and Segmentation modules.
-Source-language program debugging facilities, data communications constructs, and a number of other useful extensions are also included.
+COBOL: The B 5900 Cobol 74 compiler is based on the ANSI 74 language and includes all the facilities of full American National Standard Cobol, including the Sort, Report Writer, and Segmentation modules.
+Sourcelanguage program debugging facilities, data communications constructs, and a number of other useful extensions are also included.
 The EBCDIC, BCL, and ASCII character sets are now supported.
-The compiler accepts a COBOL source program and generates a machine-code object program which is placed in disk storage, ready for execution; it can also be written on magnetic tape if desired.
+The compiler accepts a Cobol source program and generates a machine-code object program which is placed in disk storage, ready for execution; it can also be written on magnetic tape if desired.
 The compiler automatically divides all object programs into logical, relocatable segments, and all coding generated by the compiler is re-entrant.
-A compile-time option permits the COBOL 74 compiler to accept the source code of COBOL programs prepared for Burroughs B 2700/3700/4700 and IBM System/360 and System/370 computers without requiring a filter program.

-Also available for the B 5900 Series computers is a COBOL 68 compiler, which is compatible with the older American National Standard COBOL 68 language.
+Also available for the B 5900 Series computers is a Cobol 68 compiler, which is compatible with the older American National Standard Cobol 68 language.

-FORTRAN: The B 5900 FORTRAN IV language is generally compatible with IBM's FORTRAN IV, Level H and includes American National Standard FORTRAN as a fully compatible subset.
-Programs written in Burroughs B 3500 or B 5700 FORTRAN, and in most other versions of the FORTRAN language, are acceptable to the B 5900 compiler with certain exceptions.
+FORTRAN: The B 5900 Fortran IV language is generally compatible with IBM's Fortran IV, Level H and includes American National Standard Fortran as a fully compatible subset.
+Programs written in most other versions of the Fortran language are acceptable to the B 5900 compiler with certain exceptions.
 The compiler generates re-entrant object code and automatically divides all object programs into logical, relocatable segments.
-Subprograms coded in FORTRAN can be intermixed (or "bound") with other subprograms coded in ALGOL or COBOL.
-Extensive compile-time diagnostic and debugging facilities are provided.
+Subprograms coded in Fortran can be intermixed (or "bound") with other subprograms coded in Algol or Cobol.
+Extensive compiletime diagnostic and debugging facilities are provided.